MISS COOKBOOK

 Picture

 Hot Artichoke Dip has a long and varied history with me.
 It's truly delicious and I love it, but it took years to develop that affinity.
+This recipe is from my sis-in-law, Pat, and will make anyone an artichoke lover!

 I was in my late twenties, single, and looking forward to my teaching faculty's Christmas Party.
 It was being held in a subdivision clubhouse in an unfamiliar area, filled with different Houston subdivisions.